efkann/efkann/README.md

 <p align="center"> I used to break stuff now I build stuff. </h3>

-Check my personal website [efkan.dev](https://efkan.dev) to learn more about me!

 - 🔭 I’m currently looking for a job
 - 👍 I like working with React, Typescript, Next.js
 - 🌱 I’m learning Typescript